-Analytical Chemistry-2
+Search Analytical Chemistry-2

 SCHOOL NATURAL SCIENCES

 ACADEMIC UNIT CHEMISTRY

-LEVEL OF STUDIES UNDERGRADUATE
+LEVEL OF STUDIES UNDERGRA DUATE

-COURSE CODE XE352 XE352 SEMESTER 3 rd 3 rd COURSE TITLE ANALYTICAL CHEMISTRY-2 INDEPENDENT TEACHING ACTIVITIES if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS Lectures 2 5 Seminars - Labora tory work 5 Add rows if necessary.
-The organisation of teaching and the Add rows if necessary.
+COURSE CODE XE352 SEMESTER 3rd

+COURSE TITLE ANALYTICA L CHEMISTRY-2

+INDEPENDENT TEACHING if credits are awarded for separate components of the course, e.g. lec exercises, etc. If the credits are awarded for the whole of the course teaching hours and WEEKLY TEACHING HOURS CREDITS

+Lectures 2 5

+Seminars -

+Laboratory work 5

+Add rows if necessary.
 The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE Field of Scien nce (Analy tical Chemistry). general background, special background, specialised general knowledge, skills development ls PREREQUISITE COURSES: The students should have a basic knowledge of General Chemistry. ge of General LANGUAGE OF INSTRUCTION and EXAMINATIONS: , , , , in English in IS THE COURSE OFFERED TO ERASMUS STUDENTS YES COURSE WEBSITE (URL)
+COURSE TYPE Field of Scien ce (Analytical Chemistry) •

+general background, special background, specialised general knowledge, skills development

+PREREQUISITE COURSES: The students should have a basic knowledge of General Chemistry.

+LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek.
+The course can be, however, taught English in case foreign students attend the course

+IS THE COURSE OFFERED TO ERASMUS STUDENTS JS YES FS

+COURSE WEBSITE (URL)